 Whether you’re considering greater transparency to increase engagement, improve efficiency, or boost your reputation, remember what’s at risk if you carelessly use transparency without a filter.

 Rather than channel your inner Shakespeare with too much of a good thing, employ transparency thoughtfully and with humility.
 As to which play made Shakespeare’s line famous, As You Like It.A good reminder that transparency’s positive effect is not measured by the level at which you like it, but by how it can constructively impact others if applied thoughtfully.

 Like what you read?
 Never miss a post about leadership, transparency, and trust by signing up for my weekly mailing list, delivered right to your inbox.
-Sign up here.Tags: corporate culture, humility, respect, too much transparency, trust
+Sign up here.Tags: CEO, corporate culture, humility, respect, too much transparency, trust